MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 ![A 4 column grid in the Visual Studio designer](images/xaml-layout-grid-in-designer.png)

+To get the size of an element at runtime, use the read-only [**ActualHeight**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.actualheight.aspx) and [**ActualWidth**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.actualwidth.aspx) properties instead of Height and Width.

 **Size constraints**

 When you use auto sizing in your UI, you might still need to place constraints on the size of an element.
 You can set the [**MinWidth**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.minwidth.aspx)/[**MaxWidth**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.maxwidth.aspx) and [**MinHeight**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.minheight.aspx)/[**MaxHeight**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.maxheight.aspx) properties to specify values that constrain the size of an element while allowing fluid resizing.